Enrolling Articles into Agile Approval¶

 To restore an older version,

 Open the catalog page of the article that requires your review.
-Its status will be Your Review is Needed on This Version Containing Edits.
+Its status will be This Article Contains Edits and Needs Your Review.

 In the Approval status banner, click Open Version History.
 The Version History dialog will open.
 It lists all existing versions of the given article, by time and user, newest on top.